austin020269/MechaCar_Staistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition (Analysis)
 For this deliverable we are asked to provide answers to the following questions:
 - What metric or metrics are you going to test?
+City and Highway fuel economy
 - What is the null hypothesis or alternative hypothesis?
+The null is that they all have the same fuel ecomy vs the alternative is that they are different.
 - What statistical test would you use to test the hypothesis?
 And why?
+An ANOVA test because it is a good way of testing the significance of the experimental results.
 - What data is needed to run the statistical test?
+At leat a population of 50 cars to get a good respresentation of all cars.